RonenNess/GeonBit/docs/README.md

 Once a Rigid Body is attached to a *GameObject* it will control its position and rotation based on the physics simulation.

-Rigid bodies are commonly used for dynamic objects (player, enemies, bullets, moveable objects, etc..).
+Rigid bodies are commonly used for dynamic objects (player, enemies, projectiles, moveable objects, etc..).

 To create a rigid body: